marcusbeckerman/election-2020-discord-bot/README.md

 # Setup
 - Create bot on discord developer site
 - Fill in TOKEN and BOTID variables
-- run command 'election.results' to get initial message shown
+- run command 'election.results' to get initial message shown.
+You can use this command in as many channel as you like.
-- run command 'election.start' to start the auto update loop (commands won't work after you run this)
+- run command 'election.start' to start the auto update loop on all messages (commands won't work after you run this)